-Support Act is pleased to facilitate a culturally safe experience for Aboriginal and Torres Strait Islander musicians, managers, crew and music workers through the establishment of the Support Act First Nations Dedicated Support Line.
+Support Act is pleased to facilitate a culturally safe experience for Aboriginal and Torres Strait Islander musicians, managers, crew and music workers through the First Nations Support Line.

-This is a free and confidential service specifically catered to First Nations people in providing help with your mental health and wellbeing, available to access any time (24/7 365 days) by calling 1800 959 500 (option 3).
+This is a free, confidential service specifically for First Nations people to provide help with your mental health and wellbeing, available to access any time (24/7 365 days) by calling 1800 959 500 (option 3).

 We recognise the importance of First Nations people being able to speak with an Aboriginal or Torres Strait Islander Clinician or one with cultural awareness training, who has experience with individuals and families, and who understands the challenges you may face.

 By working together, we aim to find the most appropriate support for you.
 A referral to other Aboriginal and Torres Strait Islander services can also be arranged, through the Support Line or by contacting our First Nations Social Worker.

 Remember: If you, or someone you care about, is in crisis or at immediate risk dial 000 now.